revuedepresse/org.revue-de-presse.api/doc/collection-strategy.md

     (max id option is removed otherwise)
     - finding the next extremum (when max id is defined) or a local maximum:
-    in order to find a local maximum (local with regards to a member), the descending order of ids is applied, so that the biggest publication id is identified.
+    in order to find a local maximum (local regarding a member), the descending order of ids is applied, so that the biggest publication id is identified.
     Member profiles are also updated with their extremum.